FedYou/youfile/README.md

 > When doing `write`, `copy`, `move` if the directory does not exist it will be created automatically.

-> All functions have their own version promises as well as synchronization.

 ## Installation

 ### Module